Economics (ECO)

 ECO 4553.
 Public Economics.
 (3-0) 3 Credit Hours.

-Prerequisites: Completion of ECO 3013 and MAT 1133, or their equivalents, with a grade of "C-" or better.
-Role of government in the economy; externalities and public goods; efficiency and equity analysis of taxation; incentives within government; fiscal federalism; discrimination and inequality; public policy issues.
+Prerequisite: Completion of ECO 3013 and MAT 1133, or their equivalents, with a grade of "C-" or better.
+Role of government in the economy, externalities and public goods, efficiency and equity analysis of taxation, incentives within government, fiscal federalism, discrimination and inequality, public policy issues.
 (Formerly ECO 3273.
-Credit cannot be earned for both ECO 4553 and ECO 3273.).
-Differential Tuition: $126.
+Credit cannot be earned for both ECO 4553 and ECO 3273.)
+This course has Differential Tuition.

 ECO 4583.
 Labor Economics.
 (3-0) 3 Credit Hours.